devoidfury/devoidfury/README.md

 My [website](https://furycodes.com/) has my email address as well as a contact form.

-Or give me a shout on discord: devoidfury#3045
+Feel free to give me a shout on discord, same username, or on my server here https://discord.gg/progdisc